 - Likely: the adverse event being considered will occur on a frequent basis

-- Very Likely: the adverse event being considered is almost certain to occur
+- Highly Likely: the adverse event being considered is almost certain to occur

 Severity is based on the degree of personal injury or damage to property likely to occur in the event that the adverse event occurs.
 Severity of outcome is graded as: